-When MPP was founded in January 1995, medical marijuana was illegal in every state, and favorable legislation had not been introduced in Congress in a decade.
-Since then, the federal penalties for marijuana cultivation have been changed to provide for the early release of hundreds of prisoners; positive medical marijuana bills have been introduced in 11 consecutive Congresses, with the U.S. House even debating and voting on our legislation in the summers of 2003, 2004, 2005, 2006, 2007, 2012, 2014, and 2015; the National Academy of Sciences’ Institute of Medicine declared that marijuana has medical value; recreational, adult-use marijuana is now legal in eight states and the District of Columbia; medical marijuana is legal in 28 states and the District of Columbia; and much more.
+When MPP was founded in January 1995, medical cannabis was illegal in every state, and favorable legislation had not been introduced in Congress in a decade.
+Since then, Congress has approved budgets protecting state-legal medical cannabis programs every year since late 2014; numerous bills have been introduced to remove federal penalties for state-legal conduct and to end federal cannabis prohibition entirely; adult-use cannabis is now legal in 22 states and the District of Columbia; medical cannabis is legal in 38 states and the District of Columbia; and much more.

 December 2014 — Congress passes a historic medical marijuana amendment as part of the federal spending bill, marking the first time in history that Congress has approved legislation rolling back the federal government’s war on medical marijuana patients and providers.
 The bill includes an amendment that prohibits the Department of Justice — which includes the Drug Enforcement Administration — from using funds to interfere with state medical marijuana laws.